 Rivoli Cinema Hostel

 5 minutes away from Sao Bento train station, terrace with a pool and cute, movie-themed rooms.
-More than a perfect place for all of us who are on a budget.
+More than a perfect place for all of us who want to spend 2 days in Porto on a budget.

 When to go to Porto?

-Best thing to do in Porto is just walk around and enjoy the atmosphere.
-The Summers in Portugal are very hot while the Winters are obviously not the best time for walks alongside the river, so Spring (March-May) and Autumn (September – November) are the best times for a visit.
+The best thing to do in Porto is to just walk around and enjoy the atmosphere.
+Summers in Portugal are very hot while winters are obviously not the best time for walks alongside the river, so spring (March-May) and autumn (September – November) are the best times for a visit.

 How to get around Porto?